matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 }
 ```

-The Zinc standard library does not support array concatenation yet, so for now
+The Zinc standard library does not support array concatenation yet, so, for now,
 we will do it by hand, allocating an array to contain two leaf node digests,
 then put the digests together and hash them with `std::crypto::sha256`.